Helping Those Who Have Been Injured on Someone Else’s Property

-Entering into a parking lot, retail store, or even someone’s home should not place you in harms way.
-We have worked with dozens of clients who have been hurt on property owned by another person.
-Although many cases involving premises liability are actually slip and fall accidents, these cases are not always as simple as they appear because there are frequently complex issues regarding insurance coverage and liability.
+Entering a parking lot, retail store, or even someone’s home should not place you in harm’s way.
+We have worked with dozens of clients who have been hurt on property owned by another person or organization.
+Many cases involving premises liability actually slip and fall accidents, crime victims, dog bites Neither of these cases are simple matters because of the frequently complex issues regarding insurance coverage and liability.
 If you or someone you love was injured through a defective property condition, you could be entitled to damages for medical bills, pain and suffering, and lost wages.

 - playground accidents